I have heard that solar technology is progressing rapidly. Should I wait before installing a solar system?

 It is important to remember that no matter how efficient solar panels become in the future, the average 5kW solar system in Sydney, for example, is always going to output around 20kWh a day on an average day.
 A common mistake people make is to equate a panel’s efficiency with the system’s total output.
 A 5kW system with highly efficient 370W panels produces exactly the same power as a 5kW system with lower-efficiency 250W panels, it just does so using fewer panels.

-As an example, if you buy a 5kW solar system today with 17 x 310W solar panels, it could save you $2000 by this time next year, where a system for the same price might use 15 x 340W panels.
-It normally wouldn’t make much sense to sacrifice $2000 a year in savings just so your panel array has 15 panels instead of 17.
+As an example, if you buy a 5kW solar system today with 390W solar panels, it could save you $2000 by this time next year, where a system for the same price might use 410W panels.
+It normally wouldn’t make much sense to sacrifice $2000 a year in savings just so your panel array has 15 panels instead of 17, for example.

 The other important thing to note is that solar panels are not dropping in price like they once were as the market has now consolidated.
 Solar panels dropped significantly in price a few years ago, mainly due to the manufacturing boom in China where efficiencies of scale really helped drive down prices.
 A lot of the European manufactures also moved to China which also helped drive down prices.